meteorhacks/flow-components/README.md

 };
 ~~~

 Context of the message is the component itself.
-You can access reactive content inside that, but the action won't re-run again.
+You can also access reactive content inside that, but the action won't re-run again for a change in reactive content.

 There are few ways to call an action.
 Let's look at them.